fudan-zvg/PDS/README.md

 To accelerate the convergence while keeping the steady state distribution, our PDS use the following preconditioned Langevin_dynamics

 <img src="src/preconditioned_Langevin_dynamics.png" height = "50"  align=center />
-where the preconditioning matrix can be constructed by priori knowledge from the target dataset in frequency domain or space (pixel) domain.
+where the preconditioning matrix M can be constructed by priori knowledge from the target dataset in frequency domain or space (pixel) domain.

 ## License